Jose Trevino Player Props: Yankees vs. Angels

-The New York Yankees and Jose Trevino, who went 1-for-3 last time out, battle Jose Suarez and the Los Angeles Angels at Yankee Stadium, Tuesday at 7:05 PM ET.
+On Wednesday, Jose Trevino (coming off going 1-for-3) and the New York Yankees face the Los Angeles Angels, whose starting pitcher will be Griffin Canning.
+First pitch is at 7:05 PM ET.

-He had a one-hit showing in his last game (1-for-3) against the Twins.
+In his previous game he had a one-hit showing (1-for-3) against the Twins.

 Jose Trevino Game Info & Props vs. the Angels